Semileptonic $D_{e4}$ decays: hadronic dynamics and the determination of $|V_{cs}|$: Introduction

 The uncertainties on electronic channels are around 3 to 5 \% .
 This may be improved in the future and provide a determination of $V_{cs}$ at the subpercent level with further improvements on theoretical inputs.

 The strong interaction effects are encoded in the decay constants and (momentum-dependent) weak form factors which define the hadronic matrix elements.
 While $D_s \to \mu \nu$ is described in terms of a single decay constant $f_{D_s}$, the semileptonic $D \to K \ell \nu$ decays need two form factors.
-The hadronic matrix element of the $D_{\ell 4}$ decays, can be described in terms of four form factors\footnote{Only one (three) form factor is needed for $D_{e3}$ ($D_{e4}$) decay.
-More form factors can contribute if effective interactions beyond the SM are present.}.
-These form factors can be obtained from lattice and/or quark model calculations.
+The hadronic matrix element of the $D_{\ell 4}$ decays, can be described in terms of four form factors\footnote{Only one (three) form factor is numerically relevant for $D_{e3}$ ($D_{e4}$) decay.
+More form factors can contribute if effective interactions beyond the SM are present (see for example \cite{Shi:2020rkz}).} (see Section 2).
+The form factors for different $D_{\ell 4}$ and $B_{\ell 4}$ semileptonic decays have been calculated within different theoretical approaches using Lattice QCD, Light-Cone Sum Rules, dispersive methods applied to energy expansion of the form factors, unitarized chiral perturbation theory and dispersion relations, SU(3) symmetry, etc. (for recent literature see \cite{Wang:2022fbk, Cheng:2025fux, Boer:2016iez, Shi:2020rkz, Leskovec:2025gsw, Cheng:2025hxe, Herren:2025cwv}).
+Some of these calculations are less model-dependent, like the use of SU(3) symmetry to relate different final states, however they lack the necessary precision to match the experimental accuracy reached in $D_{e4}$ decays.
+In the present paper (see below) we consider a model where, in addition to the dominant contribution of the $K^*(892)$ resonance in the $K\pi$ system, we also include a novel $D^*$ intermediate meson contribution.

 The $D\to K\pi\ell \nu$ decays are also particularly interesting to study the dynamics of the $K\pi$ system.
-Previous analysis (see for instance \cite{KappaBES, GuoKappa}) indicate that the $P$-wave configuration of the $K\pi$ production is dominated by the $K^*(892)$ vector resonance.
-A small $S$-wave contribution, which can be attributed to a light and wide strange scalar resonance with a mass close to $K^*_0(700)$ (also called $\kappa$ scalar meson)\footnote{It is also reported in those references that contributions of higher vector and scalar excitations as well as the $D$-wave configuration are negligible small.} was added to the analysis.
-The large width of this scalar meson and its closeness to the $K\pi$ cut, has caused some controversy about their existence as a scalar state (see for example the review in \cite{PDG} and references therein).
-Some determinations of the resonance parameters of this strange scalar meson from $D_{e4}$ decays are listed in Table \ref{scalar}.
-Different experimental analysis of $D_{e 4}$ decays \cite{BESIII1,BABAR,BESIIID0bef, BESIIID0} point to a contribution of around $(5\sim 6)$\% to the branching fraction of $D_{e4}$ decays due to the putative strange and light scalar resonance.
+Previous analysis (see for instance \cite{KappaBES, GuoKappa}) indicate that the $P$-wave configuration of the $K\pi$ production is dominated by the $K^*(892)$ vector-meson resonance.
+A small $S$-wave contribution, attributed to scalar strange resonances or to a non-resonant background, can also be added in the analysis \footnote{It is also reported in those references that contributions of higher vector and scalar excitations as well as the $D$-wave configuration of the $K\pi$ system are negligible small.}.
+Although in the past some studies did not included this light scalar meson, it is worth nothing that most analysis including chiral symmetry constrains at low energy find a light $K^*_0(700)$ scalar meson (see for example the review in \cite{PDG} and references therein).
+Different experimental analysis of $D_{e 4}$ decays \cite{BESIII1,BABAR,BESIIID0bef, BESIIID0} point to a contribution of around $(5\sim 6)$\% to the branching fraction of $D_{e4}$ decays due to the $S$-wave configuration.